Kazuki0131/NBA_Salary_Analysis/README.md

 4. creating the Flask app with the dashboard, Tableau analysis, and web application of Azure ML and hosting it on AWS (the detail is in web_app folder.)

 ## Outcome
 Logistic Regression, Random Forest, and neural network classification machine learning models were examined in this project to find an appropriate model for predicting salary ranges ($0 - $2,000,000, $2,000,000 - $8,000,000, and more than $8,000,000) using NBA player stats.
-(The reason why salay ranges were classified into "$0 - $2 million", "$2 million - $8 million", and "more than $8 million" was to keep training data (number of players) in each range equally)
+(The reason why salay ranges classified into "$0 - $2 million", "$2 million - $8 million", and "more than $8 million" was to keep training data (number of players) equally in each range.)

 ![multi-models_with_all_columns](image/ML_models/multi-models(all_columns).png)